rfong/rflog/_posts/2021-11-17-keymap-highlight.md

 title: Syntax highlighting my keymap quickref
 tags: [bash, no-code]
 imgurl: 2021-11-17-keymap-withcolor.png
+description: What did I fill all four layers on my keyboard with, anyway?
 ---

 I realized I needed a CLI quickref to my keymap, which is now a QMK `.c` file that I am modding constantly.
 I didn't have to write any real code, because coders L O V E their syntax highlighters and string manipulation, and there are already open source packages for anything you can imagine in that space, but I learned about a couple of fun new packages and `awk`/`sed` tidbits in the process.